cdent/tiddlywebplugins.fastly/README.md

 * Send purges to the Fastly service when content is `PUT`.
 This is straightforward for single entities with Store HOOKS.

+_This, of course, assumes that instant purges are in fact somewhat instant._

 It is less straightforward with entity collections, especially tiddlers produced by a recipe.
 Consider: